Cyril9227/cyril9227.github.io/_posts/soyjack/2024-10-05-soyjack-detector.md

         cv2.destroyAllWindows()

 if __name__ == "__main__":
-    # If set to True, only the detected landmarks will be displayed instead of the entire webcam feed
-    USE_PRIVACY_MODE = False
-    main(privacy=USE_PRIVACY_MODE)
+    main(privacy=False)
 ```

 That's pretty much it.
-If I'm not lazy I'll package it into an app and add a simple frontend and maybe more options and landmarks.
+If I'm not lazy I'll package it into an app and add a simple frontend and maybe more options.
 <br>
 <br>
 Happy soyjacking !!!